Huegoxaga/notes/git/README.md

 - `git checkout branchName` Switch branch.
 - `git merge` Combines remote tracking branch into current local branch.
 - `git merge branchName` Merge certain branch to the current branch, when done input commit message.
+- `git merge origin/remoteBranch` Merge certain remote branch to the current branch, when done input commit message.
+  - When making pull request that will not be able to auto-merged, merge code locally then push it, then auto merge for the pull request will be enabled.
+  - The `--no-ff` flag prevents git merge from executing a `fast-forward`
+  - `--ff-only` means fast-forward only.

 ### Working with Remote Repository